 King’s SCLC was made up of Black church leaders.
 But his two main advisors were Bayard Rustin and Stan Levinson – both former Communists.
 This brought King increasingly to the attention of the CIA.
 They infiltrated King’s offices, hotel rooms and his home, and threatened to reveal evidence of affairs to destroy his reputation and the mass movement.

 Despite this King launched an audacious campaign to desegregate Birmingham, Alabama, at the beginning of 1963.
 The sit-ins and marches were met with police violence, with the use of dogs and water hoses, and mass arrests, including of King himself.
 Pictures from the protests went viral in the world’s media.
-Eventually, with the intervention of president Kennedy, phased segregation was achieved.
+Eventually, with the intervention of president Kennedy, phased desegregation was achieved.

 State and racist violence